Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 - 1 new incoming conversation with the `Technical support`, `Billing` skills
 - Deactivated: Auto Assign Conversations to a Busy Agent.

-Result: The first incoming conversation will be assigned to Agent 1, the second to Agent 2.
+Result: The first conversation is assigned to either Agent 1 or Agent 4, both of whom possess the required skills.
+The second conversation is assigned to either Agent 2 or the agent left with one conversation from the previous assignment.

 **Example 2**